Please note that only Penn State Engineering students may apply to this program.

 Housing and Meals

+Students will arrange their housing directly through Ecole Centrale.
 You will live in a residence hall on campus, where you will have access to on-campus eating establishments and kitchens.
+You will be responsible for providing your own meals.

-For more information on program costs, please be sure to review the (Fall, Spring) budget sheet.
+For more information on program costs, please be sure to review the Fall Budget Sheet or the Spring Budget Sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.